‘Lives Are Being Shattered’: New Twist In Donald Trump Domestic Violence Defense And Affair Scandals

 Trump sent the tweet on Saturday.

 The president has come under fire over allegation about his own treatment of women, both during his campaign and during his presidency.
 The allegations generally date back to the time before Trump was president, and range from a claim that he bragged about “grabbing [women] by the p***y,” a claim that he would walk in on barely-clad beauty contestants participating in his pageants, stories that he groped people, and a bizarre claim that he paid prostitutes to urinate on a bed out of spite for Michelle and Barack Obama.
-Trump was also accused of being rude to Rose O’Donnell, Hillary Clinton and several female media figures throughout his campaign.
+Trump was also accused of being rude to Rosie O’Donnell, Hillary Clinton, and several female media figures throughout his campaign.

 Not everyone is enraged.
 One commenter agreed with Trump’s tweet defending the White House aides.
-The person wrote,

 “I completely agree with President Trump defending his 2 former staffers.
 These types of ‘allegations’ should be handled in the justice system and NOT in the media.
 Whatever happened to innocent until proven guilty?
 ANYONE can make ALLEGATIONS against another human being.
 But that doesn’t mean that they’re true.
 I’ll only believe those allegations when evidence proves them to be true in a court of law…”